 Former finalist on The Apprentice, Nick Holzherr, now leads a team of more than 15 based in Birmingham with his co-founder Craig Edmunds, working on recipe-based grocery list app Whisk, while mobile money app Droplet is another Brummie company making strides in the digital world.
 Hobby-based social network Hobzy, music game makers Soshi Games, social media monitoring tool Crowd Control HQ and play-based revision platform Zammer are just a handful of the other startups that call the Second City home.

 Digital Birmingham is a partnership organisation made up of public, private and voluntary organisations working towards accelerating economic growth in the city through digital innovation, in line with the council’s Big City Plan.
-It heads up a range of events including an annual Digital Conference as well as the Launch Future Gaming & Digital Conference, plus smaller scale networking and hacker events.
+It heads up a range of events including an annual Digital Conference as well as the Launch Future Gaming & Digital Conference, plus smaller-scale networking and hacker events.

 Where to network in Birmingham

 Creative Networks is a monthly networking event for creatives across the West Midlands, hosted by BCU’s Faculty of Technology, Engineering and the Environment.
 It leans towards those working in sound and screen, attracting around 100 people on the last Thursday of each month at the Millennium Point campus.
 Birmingham Music Network and Birmingham Screen Image Network also organise their own get-togethers just before the main Creative Networks meet-up starts.
-The Moseley Exchange also hosts seminars and networking events run by a range of partners, including Free Lunch Fridays where members and guests get to find our more about a specific industry.
+The Moseley Exchange also hosts seminars and networking events run by a range of partners, including Free Lunch Fridays where members and guests get to find out more about a specific industry.

-Silicon Canal get some of the city’s most exciting startups together over beers each month in the Jewellery Quarter, while @brumbloggermeet arranges occasional meetups for bloggers, mainly with a fashion slant.
+Silicon Canal gets some of the city’s most exciting startups together over beers each month in the Jewellery Quarter, while @brumbloggermeet arranges occasional meetups for bloggers, mainly with a fashion slant.
 National web dev socialites Summit Awesome also organise occasional gatherings in Brum, including ‘hackathons’ and boozy lunches.

 Where to work in Birmingham